tldr-pages/tldr/pages/linux/lrunzip.md

 `lrunzip {{filename.lrz}}`

-- Decompress a file using more processor threads:
+- Decompress a file using a specific number of processor threads:

 `lrunzip -p {{8}} {{filename.lrz}}`